phpbb/quickinstall/docs/sandbox-cli.md

 ## Web UI

 QuickInstall includes a local browser UI for the same sandbox workflows exposed by the CLI.
 It is served by PHP's built-in web server and backed by the same `.qi/` project state.
+The UI server can be started, checked, restarted, and stopped on macOS, Linux, or native Windows.

 Start the UI: